timonback/pattern-recognition/Lab1/Assignment1/README.md

 2. Create 2D scatter plots of the data points with x- and y-axis being:
  - plot A: the two features for which the correlation coefficient is largest,
  - plot B: the two features for which the correlation coefficient is second largest.

+Some of the following matlab functions may be useful for this or the following assignment: axis square, corrcoef, load, plot, hold on, hist, bar, length, find, rand, scatter, sprintf, sum, xor, normpdf, normcdf